onlineconvert/onlineconvert-api-example-codes/README.md

 Online-Convert.com API Example Code Snippets
 ============================================

+### Note: This are examples for the old, deprecated version 1 of the API of online-convert.com.
+They are still here for historical reasons.
+### Please use our new API version 2.
+You will find an SDK and examples here: https://github.com/onlineconvert

 This repository is intended to hold some examples of code snippets in different programming languages for use with the API of http://www.online-convert.com.